Registered designs protect the appearance of your products

 Registered designs protect the appearance of industrially manufactured or manually crafted products, for example, clothes, furniture, vehicles, fabrics, decorative objects or graphical symbols.
 Parts of products can also be protected by a registered design, for example, the sole of a sports shoe or the cap of a writing instrument.

-Through a registered design the German Patent and Trade Mark Office (DPMA) grants a limited monopoly on the appearance, that means the shape, pattern and colours of a product.
+Through a registered design a limited monopoly is granted on the appearance of a product, that means on its shape, pattern and colours.
 The illustrations of the design filed together with the are essential since they determine the subject matter and scope of protection.
 Only those items are protected that are shown visibly in the illustrations.

 Companies or private individuals can apply for registered designs.
 Protection arises when the design is entered in the Design Register kept at the DPMA and the registered design provides protection for the whole of the territory of the Federal Republic of Germany.
 The term of protection of a registered design lasts up to 25 years maximum from the filing date.